 2016 New location of UKDC to Cannock

-A modern purpose built building to house the UKDC logistics centre, customer service center and warehouse.
+A brand new modern purpose built building to house the UKDC logistics centre, customer service center and a 75,000 foot warehouse, together with a purpose built ACADEMY and conference facilities.
 The move was finalised in November.

 2011 New manufacturing location for HellermannTyton Plymouth

 A new state of the art factory has been build on a new site in Plymouth.

 2008 Founding of HellermannTyton Poland and HellermannTyton Russia